-APA Program's staffing shortages, explains why I supported the Program's move from Chief Counsel as APA Director and strongly support the move to the TPP as finally structured.
+Those advantages, combined with the APA program's staffing shortages, are reasons for supporting the program's move from Chief Counsel, and strongly supporting the move to the Transfer Pricing Practice as finally structured.

-• No Compelling Need for Transfer
+Compelling Need for Transfer

-The earlier analyses adopted the old adage "if it isn't broken, don't fix it" in arguing to retain the APA Program within ACCI.
-It is not my position that the APA Program is broken.
-In fact, if anything, it has become a victim of its own success.
-At this point, however, there are two choices: (1) keep the APA Program within Chief Counsel and scale back its operations to match its resources; or (2) move the APA Program to LB&I, where it can be supported and leveraged to improve the efficiency and effectiveness of IRS transfer pricing enforcement generally.
-For the first time since the APA Program was founded, the downside in doing nothing appears to be greater than the risk of doing something.
+The earlier analyses adopted the old adage "if it isn't broken, don't fix it" in arguing to retain the APA program within ACC(I).
+It is not that the APA program is broken; if anything, it has become a victim of its own success.

+At this point, however, there are two choices: keep the APA program within Chief Counsel and scale back its operations to match its resources,10 or move the APA program to LB&I, where it can be supported and leveraged to improve the efficiency and effectiveness of IRS transfer pricing enforcement generally.
+For the first time since the APA program was founded, the disad-vantages of doing nothing appear to be greater than the risk of doing something.

-• Impact on Quality
+Impact on Quality

-There is no dispute that quality staff is essential to the success of the APA Program.
-Because of the prestige of Chief Counsel and the fact that it operates under a less restrictive collective bargaining agreement (CBA), the APA Program is able to hire top-flight attorneys and economists to take the lead role on its cases.
-No doubt, the APA Program's ability to attract persons of this caliber is essential to the Program's success.
+There is no dispute that quality staff is essential to the success of the APA program.
+Because Chief Counsel operates under a less restrictive collective bargaining agreement, the APA program is able to hire highly skilled attorneys and economists to take the lead role on its cases.
+The APA program's ability to attract persons of this caliber is essential to its success.

-For that reason, LB&I envisions a continuation of APA Program hiring, compensation, and other personnel practices after the Program moves to the TPP.
+For that reason, LB&I envisions a continuation of APA program hiring, compensation, and other personnel practices after the program moves to the Transfer Pricing Practice.
 Those practices include hiring a substantial number of attorneys as team leaders and recruiting external candidates as team leaders and economists.
-This approach is decidedly different from the IRS's traditional hiring, compensation, and promotion practices, which reflect the much larger number of employees, are less flexible, and are designed primarily to provide internal advancement opportunities for career employees.
-The APA Program (and Chief Counsel, especially ACCI) has always had a more balanced mix of external hires and career employees, which keeps the Program fresh, aware of the latest trends, and less skeptical about taxpayer motives.
+This approach is decidedly different from the traditional hiring, compensation, and promotion practices at the rest of the IRS, which reflect the much larger number of employees, are less flexible, and are designed primarily to provide internal advancement opportunities for career employees.
+The APA program (and Chief Counsel, especially ACC(I)) has always had a more balanced mix of external hires and career employees, which keeps the program fresh, aware of the latest trends, and less skeptical about taxpayer motives.

-Given the importance of personnel and personnel management in the operation of the APA Program, it is essential that the APMA Program be able to retain the APA Program's long-standing hiring and compensation practices.
+Given the importance of personnel and personnel management in the operation of the APA program, it is essential that the APMA program be able to retain the APA program's long-standing hiring and compensation practices.
 Any limit on outside hiring would be especially problematic.
-The IRS employs a very limited pool of attorneys, so most internal candidates will be non-attorneys.
+Because LB&I employs a limited pool of attorneys, most internal candidates would be non-attorneys.
 Chief Counsel has the opposite problem with economists.
 Hence, APA has always looked outside to hire economists.
-Going forward, the APMA Program will need to look outside for attorneys.
+Going forward, the APMA program will need to look outside for attorneys.

-As for compensation, all APA professional staff are GS-14 or higher, and all APA managers are GS-15.
-By contrast, only a small percentage of IRS professionals are GS-14, and not all IRS managers are GS-15.
-Higher pay levels will be required for the APMA Program to compete for professionals with the experience, skills, and technical abilities needed to match up with the typical taxpayer and/or taxpayer representative in the Program.
+As for compensation, all APA professional staff are GS-14 or higher, and all APA managers are GS-15.11 By contrast, only a small percentage of IRS professionals are GS-14, and not all IRS managers are GS-15.
+Higher pay levels will be required for the APMA program to compete for professionals with the experience, skills, and technical abilities needed to match up with the typical taxpayer and/or taxpayer representative in the program.